GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-notification-behaviour/index.md

 Now we have two notifications even though `showNotification()` was called three times.

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/RLHBEuD6REvyuZhHgWJw.png", alt="Two notifications where the first notification is replaced by a third notification", width="380", height="222" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/RLHBEuD6REvyuZhHgWJw.png", alt="Two notifications where the first notification is replaced by a third notification.", width="380", height="222" %}

 The `tag` option is simply a way of grouping messages so that any old notifications that are currently displayed will be closed if they have the same tag as a new notification.